McMartin preschool trial: Legacy

-Mary A. Fischer in an article in Los Angeles magazine said the case was "simply invented", and transmogrified into a national cause celebre by the misplaced zeal of six people: Judy Johnson, a seriously mentally ill mother who died of alcoholism; Jane Hoag, the detective who investigated the complaints; Kee MacFarlane, the social worker who interviewed the children; Robert Philibosian, the district attorney who was in a losing battle for re-election; Wayne Satz, the television reporter who first reported the case, and Lael Rubin, the prosecutor.
+In an article in Los Angeles magazine, Mary A. Fischer said the case was "simply invented", and transmogrified into a national cause celebre by the misplaced zeal of six people: Judy Johnson, a mother of one of the children, Jane Hoag, the detective who investigated the complaints; Kee MacFarlane, the social worker who interviewed the children; Robert Philibosian, the district attorney who was in a losing battle for re-election; Wayne Satz, the television reporter who first reported the case; and Lael Rubin, the prosecutor.

-In 1990 Peggy, Ray, and Peggy Ann Buckey spoke to the National Association of State Vocal Organizations about their experiences.
+In 1990, Peggy, Ray, and Peggy Ann Buckey spoke to the National Association of State Vocal Organizations about their experiences.
 Peggy Ann and Ray Buckey attended the 1997 "Day of Contrition" conference in Salem, Massachusetts.
 They were joined by other victims and experts of the day-care sex-abuse hysteria.

 Legal

 In many states, laws were passed allowing children to testify on closed-circuit TV so the children would not be traumatized by facing the accused.
 The arrangement was supported in Maryland v.
 Craig, in which the United States Supreme Court ruled that closed circuit testimony was permissible where it was limited to circumstances with a likelihood that a minor may be harmed by testifying in open court.
 The case also influenced how very young children were questioned for evidence in court cases with concerns over their capacity for suggestibility and false memories.
 The case and others like it also affected the investigation of allegations by young children.
 Normal police procedure is to record using video, tape or notes in interviews with alleged victims.
 The initial interviews with children by the CII were recorded, and demonstrated to the jury members in the trial the coercive and suggestive techniques used by CII staff to produce allegations.

 These interviews were instrumental in the jury members failing to produce a guilty verdict against Buckey, and several similar trials with similar interviewing techniques produced similar not guilty verdicts when juries were allowed to view the recordings.
 In response, prosecutors and investigators began "abandoning their tape recorders and notepads" and a manual was produced for investigating child abuse cases that urged prosecutors and investigators not to record their interviews.